ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 Note that the IOC tests do not stop the PLC at the end of the run, however this isn't a problem as the PLC is restarted when the IOC tests start.
 If this fails to start the PLC it may be because you do not have a trial license.
 Debug the issue by manually running through the building and running steps above.

+## Commissioning steps
+These steps are for commissioning a Beckhoff on a beamline.

-## Networking
+### Networking
 Beckhoffs are connected to NDX machines via private networks, in much the same way as the Galils.
-By convention Beckhoffs live in the `192.168.1.22X` range.
+By convention Beckhoffs live in the `192.168.1.22X` range, starting at 0 for the first controller (`192.168.1.220`)

+### ADS routes
+To actually communicate via the ADS transport layer you will need to set up a route on the instrument PC.
+To do so:
+1. Install the XAR tools if not already installed.
+A copy of these will be hosted on `<public share>\third_party_installers\special_drivers\beckhoff\`
+2. Set up an ADS route on the NDX:
+  - `Right-click TwinCAT icon in system tray -> Router -> Edit Routes -> Add...` with these settings:
+    - Advanced settings ticked, click the IP Address radio button, enter the IP address (mentioned above)
+    - Static Target routes and remote routes (default)
+    - Everything else can be left as defaults
+3. To confirm that this has been set up remote into the controller itself on the aforementioned IP address and check that the route to the NDX has been added automatically.
+You should not need to manually add a route in the controller.

 ## IOC(s)